jacksonlevine/frankadillys/FDQUEUE.md

+REALTIME NOISE (POSSIBLE OPTIMIZATION):
             get terrain from realtime noise funcs, store changed only

+SHELL GROUND:
     Refactor heightmap to have a HeightTile struct {    bool broken          }

 Fill all space below heightmap with blocks